 Trotter Review (William Monroe Trotter Institute)

-The Trotter Review is an annual journal that addresses current Black studies, race, and race relations in the United States and abroad.
+The Trotter Review is a journal that addresses current Black studies, race, and race relations in the United States and abroad.
 Published by the William Monroe Trotter Institute for the Study of Black Culture at the University of Massachusetts Boston, the Review has a special focus on Boston and Massachusetts, but its content extends beyond the city and state.

 See the Aims and Scope for a complete description of the Trotter Review.